RichtersFinger/yate/README.md

    * **Lock** - toggle whether this element can be moved

 * **Die Element**
    The `Die` element is the only kind of game element that all players can create.
 Also, this element is only visible for the local player and is not being saved when the connection is closed.
 This element will not be affected by repositioning of the camera or changes of the zoom.
-It can be rescaled be holding `Shift` while turning the `Mouse Wheel`.
+It can be rescaled by holding `Shift` while turning the `Mouse Wheel`.
 You can roll a `Die` by double clicking with the `Left Mouse Button` or by opening its context menu and selecting `Roll`.

    The configurable settings for this element are:
    * **Set Die Color** - select the `Die`'s color from a list of colors